-Bridging and Development Finance
+Bridging and Development at DAS Finance

 At DAS, we know that sometimes, time is key.
 Whether you’re renovating a housing complex, trying to finance an auction purchase or dealing with a last minute collapse of a finance plan, we are committed to finding finance solutions quickly and efficiently for our clients.
 We work closely with our lending partners to ensure you get your money exactly how you want it- only faster.